KAM plastic snaps are made from polyacetal resin, a type of plastic that is stronger and more durable than other types of plastic.

 The additional benefits of KX8J pliers are:

 - With the appropriate dies, the press can also be used to attach metal snaps, grommets and pronged studs.
 At present we only stock die sets for metal snaps and resin snaps for these pliers.

-The benefits of a press are:
+The benefits of the DK-93 presses are:

 - With the appropriate dies, the press can also be used to attach metal snaps and grommets.